-- Useful where a hypermobility syndrome is suspected. - Specifically comment on body habitus, skin elasticity, abnormal scarring, sclerae. - Suspect Marfan's syndrome if a positive family history is present: early death from aortic dissection or other clinical features such as high-arched palate, tall stature, ectopia lentis, spontaneous pneumothorax, varicose veins or recurrent hernias. - Suspect Ehlers-Danlos syndrome if excessive bruising, elastic skin or unusual bruising is evident.
+- Hypermobility can be the reason for pain in a particular joint. - Specifically comment on body habitus, skin elasticity, abnormal scarring, sclerae. - Suspect Marfan's syndrome if a positive family history is present: early death from aortic dissection or other clinical features such as high-arched palate, tall stature, ectopia lentis, spontaneous pneumothorax, varicose veins or recurrent hernias. - Suspect Ehlers-Danlos syndrome if excessive bruising, elastic skin or unusual bruising is evident.